beetbox/pyacoustid/README.rst

 - ``fingerprint(samplerate, channels, pcmiter)``: Generate a fingerprint for raw audio data.
 Specify the audio parameters and give an iterable containing blocks of PCM data.
+- ``fingerprint_file(path)``: Using either the Chromaprint dynamic library or the ``fpcalc`` command-line tool, fingerprint an audio file.
+Returns a pair consisting of the file's duration and its fingerprint.
 - ``lookup(apikey, fingerprint, duration)``: Make a request to the `Acoustid`_ API to look up the fingerprint returned by the previous function.
 An API key is required, as is the length, in seconds, of the source audio.
 Returns a